IVEBEEN8/opdog/README.md

-# 🐶 유기견 입양 장려 웹페이지 'OPEN THE DOG' 🐶
+# 🐶 Web page to encourage adoption of abandoned dogs 'OPEN THE DOG' 🐶

 ## Main Web Page